h2oai/h2o-llmstudio/README.md

 - **LLM Backbone**: This parameter determines the LLM architecture to use.
 - **Mask Prompt Labels**: This option controls whether to mask the prompt labels during training and only train on the loss of the answer.
 - **Hyperparameters** such as learning rate, batch size, and number of epochs determine the training process.
 Please consult the tooltips of each hyperparameter to learn more about them.
+The tooltips are shown next to each hyperparameter in the GUI and can be found as plain text `.mdx` files in the [tooltips/](tooltips/) folder.
 - **Evaluate Before Training** This option lets you evaluate the model before training, which can help you judge the quality of the LLM backbone before fine-tuning.

 We provide several metric options for evaluating the performance of your model.